lif31up/lif31up/README.md

 ```
 my interests:
-- Long Sequence and LRD in Sequential Data Processing
+- Deep Learning for Sequential Data
 - SSMs and its Hybrid Architectures
+- Long Sequence and LRD
-- RL
+- Solving Delayed Reward in RL
 ```